DishinGoyani/Deep-Learning/Generate TV Script/README.md

 # TV Script Generation

 In this project, you'll generate your own [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNNs.
 You'll be using part of the [Seinfeld dataset](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv) of scripts from 9 seasons.
 The Neural Network you'll build will generate a new ,"fake" TV script, based on patterns it recognizes in this training data.
+This [project](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-tv-script-generation) is part of Udacity Deep Learning Nanodegree.

 ## Get the Data